kurtjx/emacs/README.rst

 You can find more about this environment at `Ryan's Blog <http://www.enigmacurry.com/category/emacs>`_.

-Some stuff didn't work for me (kurtjx), here's the install guidelines I followed for Ubuntu 10:
+Some stuff didn't work for me (kurtjx), here's the install guidelines I followed for Ubuntu 10 (note I've made some changes to vendor/vendor-compile.sh which make it Ubuntu-specific):

 This is all from `Ryan's Blog <http://www.enigmacurry.com/category/emacs>`_.